 Winner — 2016 & 2017

-When bricks are baked they acquire a patina (like a bathroom tile) which is a hardened surface meant to resist water penetration.
-Once the patina is damaged and the inside of the brick is exposed damaged can accelerate rapidly.
+When bricks are baked, they acquire a patina (like a bathroom tile) which is a hardened surface meant to resist water penetration.
+Once the patina is damaged and the inside of the brick is exposed, damage can accelerate rapidly.